Guidance

 Should doctors decide between themselves to swap shifts, employers will not need to pay any additional pay enhancements or additional hours for the shift that a doctor chooses to work (if it differs in length and timing from their rostered shift) and doctors will not be able to raise an exception report on the basis that they elected to work a different shift to the one for which they were rostered.

-3.5 Can more than one in three weekends be worked if picked up as a locum shift?
+3.4 Can more than one in three weekends be worked if picked up as a locum shift?

 Trainees that wish to work in excess of one in three weekends by undertaking additional work, for example as a locum, are able to agree to do so but must not work at a frequency of greater than the maximum one in two weekend limit.

-3.7 What are the 2016 contract arrangements for annual leave and bank holidays?
+3.6 What are the 2016 contract arrangements for annual leave and bank holidays?

-3.8 What is the rota sign off process?
+3.7 What is the rota sign off process?

 The 2016 TCS do not contain a process for changing rotas and there is no external sign off, so employers should use agreed local processes.
 We would always advise consulting with the doctors working on the rota to ensure that the new arrangements are robust and reflect what actually happens.

-Doctors will be able to use the exception reporting system to flag issues with the rota, which may lead to a work schedule review.
+Doctors are able to use the exception reporting system to flag issues with the rota, which may lead to a work schedule review.
 The guardian of safe working will be the ultimate backstop guarding against unsafe rotas, with the director of medical education (DME) providing assurance that rotas are educationally appropriate.

 • 4.1 What safeguards does the contract offer to ensure that doctors are working in line with their work schedule?